ActNAS : Generating Efficient YOLO Models using Activation NAS: Methodology

 \subsection{Latency Computation}

-The impact of different activation functions on latency and memory depends on the runtime and hardware architecture.
-For this reason, a variety of hardware, including two CPUs (ARM Cortex-A57 in Jetson Nano and ARM Cortex-A53 on Raspberry Pi 3), an embedded GPU (Jetson Nano), and a reference Neural Processing Unit (NPU) is used for our experiments.
-To measure the performance of the models on these devices, ONNX Runtime \cite{onnx} for Jetson Nano, TensorFlow Lite (TFLite) \cite{tflite} for the ARM Cortex processors, and a custom compiler/runtime for the NPU is used.
-Each model is converted to ONNX, TFLite, or a custom format depending on the hardware.
+The impact of different activation functions on latency and memory depends on the hardware architecture, compiler level optimization and the runtime.
+For this reason, a variety of hardware, including two CPUs (ARM Cortex-A57 on Jetson Nano and ARM Cortex-A53 on Raspberry Pi 3), an embedded GPU (Jetson Nano), and three different reference neural processing units (NPU1, NPU2, NPU3) are used for our experiments.
+We are not disclosing the vendor name and actual name of these NPUs as some of these are yet to available in the market.
+To measure the performance of the models on these devices, we used ONNX Runtime \cite{onnx} for Jetson Nano, TensorFlow Lite (TFLite) \cite{tflite} for ARM Cortex processors, and custom compilers/runtimes as needed by each NPU.
+Each model is converted to ONNX, TFLite, or a custom format depending on the compiler.
 Latency values are recorded as average over 50 runs to ensure correctness.
-The input size of 224x224 is used for NPU due to memory limitations while other latency numbers are calculated using 640x640 input.
-This variation in hardware and runtime ensures that the results aren't biased towards a specific platform and or runtime, providing a balanced perspective of how different activations perform across different systems.
+The input size of $224\times224$ or $640\times640$ is used depending upon the memory limitations.
+This variation in hardware, runtime and model family ensures that the results aren't biased towards a specific platform, runtime or model family, providing a balanced perspective of how different activations perform across different systems.